 One common way of attempting to reduce mark–recapture biases from subsampling is to select samples that are likely to include the maximum number of individuals, and exclude samples that are most apt to be redundant and non-informative.
 In hair-snaring studies of bears, preference is often directed to samples from novel site by session (hereafter site-session) combinations (Settlage et al. 2008; Thompson et al. 2005; Drewry et al. 2013; Laufenberg et al. 2016; Morehouse and Boyce 2016; Murphy et al. 2016, 2017; Humm et al. 2017).
-However, this approach tends to increase inclusion probabilities for samples left at infrequently visited sites and decrease inclusion probabilities for samples left at frequently visited sites.
+However, this approach tends to increase inclusion probabilities for samples left at infrequently visited sites relative to inclusion probabilities for samples left at frequently visited sites.
 Importantly, it is often difficult to determine, without processing samples, if frequently visited sites are visited many times by a single individual or visited one time by each of several individuals.
 Because SECR models incorporate spatial capture histories, we hypothesized that purposefully altering this distribution through spatially-explicit subsampling could be problematic for SECR, even if beneficial for non-spatial mark–recapture.

 Whereas some investigations have yielded empirically-based recommendations for subsampling for non-spatial mark–recapture estimators (Tredick et al. 2007, Dreher et al. 2009), the issue has gained less attention for SECR models, even though these are now the norm (but see Murphy et al. 2016 and Humm et al. 2017).
 Our objective was to use a northern Minnesota genetic mark-recapture data set on American black bears (Ursus americanus) in tandem with simulated data sets with known individuals, to compare abundance and density estimates using (1) subsampling strategies commonly utilized in wildlife studies and (2) various subsampling rates reflective of different budgetary constraints.
 Using these results, we provide guidance for obtaining genetic SECR density estimates when budget constraints preclude processing all samples of genetic material.